-Beaches are, unsurprisingly, what many people place at the top of their list when it comes to planning a summer holiday.
+Beaches are, unsurprisingly, what many people place at the top of their list when it comes to planning a holiday.
 Thankfully, Suffolk isn’t short of them.
 Along the North Sea coasts, you will find a range of different seaside resorts, ranging from tiny villages to large towns, all with different features.
 Some have picturesque British piers, others have amusements and fish & chip

 shops.
 Many have fantastic beaches.
 However, if you want to bring your four legged friend along you’ll need to head to one of the dog-friendly options.
 Fortunately, there are quite a few beaches which welcome pooches in Suffolk.